fenago/ml-scikit-keras-tensorflow/labs/lab_10.md

 separable, Rosenblatt demonstrated that this algorithm would converge to a solution.
-^[8](https://learning.oreilly.com/library/view/hands-on-machine-learning/9781492032632/ch10.html) This is called the *Perceptron convergence theorem*.
+^[8] This is called the *Perceptron convergence theorem*.

 Scikit-Learn provides a `Perceptron` class that implements a single-TLU network.
-It can be used pretty much as you would expect---for example, on the iris dataset (introduced in [Lab 4]
+It can be used pretty much as you would expect for example, on the iris dataset (introduced in [Lab 4]

 ``` {data-type="programlisting" code-language="python"}